When Life Feels Stuck-

 And that’s what life is all about anyway.

-Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death~ 2nd 7:10
+Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death~ 2nd Corinthians 7:10

-Regret is tough.
+Regret is hard.

 There are a million different kinds of regret.
 Some regrets are no big deal in the grand scheme of life and eternity.
 Missed opportunities to do good or an occasional overindulgence (AKA taco night at my house) are lamentable for entirely different reasons.
 However, neither leads to the kind of grief that steals our joy and keeps us stuck in destructive emotional and spiritual patterns.